History of Columbia University: Morningside Heights (1896–present)

 In 1896, the trustees officially authorized the use of yet another new name, Columbia University, and today the institution is officially known as "Columbia University in the City of New York."
 Additionally, the engineering school was renamed the "School of Mines, Engineering and Chemistry."
 At the same time, university president Seth Low moved the campus again, from 49th Street to its present location, a more spacious (and, at the time, more rural) campus in the developing neighborhood of Morningside Heights.
 The site was formerly occupied by the Bloomingdale Insane Asylum.
 One of the asylum's buildings, the warden's cottage (later known as East Hall and Buell Hall), still stands today.

 The building often depicted as emblematic of Columbia is the centerpiece of the Morningside Heights campus, Low Memorial Library.
 Constructed in 1895, the building is still referred to as "Low Library" although it has not functioned as a library since 1934.
-It currently houses the offices of the President, Provost, the Visitor's Center, and the Trustees' Room and Columbia Security.
+It currently houses the offices of the President, Provost, the Visitor Center, and the Trustees' Room and Columbia Security.
 Patterned loosely on the Classical Pantheon, it is surmounted by the largest all-granite dome in the United States.

 Under the leadership of Low's successor, Nicholas Murray Butler, Columbia rapidly became the nation's major institution for research, setting the "multiversity" model that later universities would adopt.
 On the Morningside Heights campus, Columbia centralized on a single campus the College, the School of Law, the Graduate Faculties, the School of Mines (predecessor of the Engineering School), and the College of Physicians & Surgeons.
 Butler went on to serve as president of Columbia for over four decades and became a giant in American public life (as one-time vice presidential candidate and a Nobel Laureate).
 His introduction of "downtown" business practices in university administration led to innovations in internal reforms such as the centralization of academic affairs, the direct appointment of registrars, deans, provosts, and secretaries, as well as the formation of a professionalized university bureaucracy, unprecedented among American universities at the time.

 In 1893, the Columbia University Press was founded to "promote the study of economic, historical, literary, scientific and other subjects; and to promote and encourage the publication of literary works embodying original research in such subjects."
 Among its publications are The Columbia Encyclopedia, first published in 1935, and The Columbia Lippincott Gazetteer of the World, first published in 1952.
 In 1902, New York newspaper magnate Joseph Pulitzer donated a substantial sum to the University for the founding of a school to teach journalism.
 The result was the 1912 opening of the Graduate School of Journalism—the only journalism school in the Ivy League.
 Columbia does not, however, offer an undergraduate degree in journalism.
 The school is the administrator of the Pulitzer Prize and the duPont-Columbia Award in broadcast journalism.